kyunwang/real-time-web/hangman-chat/README.md

 - [Pug](https://pugjs.org/api/getting-started.html)

 # To Do
-- [ ] Finishing the app, making the game real like hangman.
+- [x] Finishing the app, making the game real like hangman.
+- [ ] Attach the wordAPI for random words
+- [ ] Ability to restart the game when finished
+- [ ] Give feedback to the user if a letter has already been guessed
+- [ ] Show the users already guessed words
+- [ ] Add lives to the game (10 lives)